Modeling and Analysis of Information Communities: Introduction

+In our analysis we focus on a particular content space, namely a one dimensional content space with the torus metrics.
+In addition, we focus on the limiting case of a dense agent population where we characterize the agent population through a density function.
+These assumptions simplify the analysis, and lead to results that are easier to interpret and obtain insights into the community structure in information networks.

-An interesting outcome of our analysis is that the proposed model, albeit being very simple, indeed seems to be able to provide interesting insights into the microscopic structure of information communities.
+An interesting outcome of the analysis is that the proposed model, albeit being very simple, indeed seems to be able to provide interesting insights into the microscopic structure of information communities.
 For example, the characterization of how content is being produced, i.e. which content each agent in a community produces, indeed matches what has been experimentally observed in real-life social networks.
-We discuss this connection in more details in Section~\ref{section:related}~and~\ref{section:nash}.
+We discuss this connection in more details in Section~\ref{section:related}~and~\ref{section:results}.

-Another interesting outcome of the analysis is that the proposed model suggests an intriguing connection between content filtering, influence, reputation, and identity in information communities.
-It is commonly believed that these concepts play an important role in information communities; however there is very little work available that explains why this is the case.
-While the analysis of the connection between content filtering, influence, reputation, and identity in an information community, presented in this paper is still preliminary, we believe that the proposed model can be used to formally study these concepts.
-We discuss this in more details in Section~\ref{section:insights}.

-In summary, the contributions of the paper are as follows: \begin{enumerate} \item[(a)] We propose a mathematical model to study information communities that is simple enough to allow a formal analysis.
-In particular, using a game-theorectic framework, we characterize the community structure that arises under a Nash equilibrium.
-Furthermore, the model is able to capture important microscopic properties of information communities that have been observed in real-life social networks, such as for example the structure of content production in information communities. \item[(b)] The model and analysis gives raise to several interesting questions for future research.
-In particular, it suggests that the model can be used to formally define and study the concepts of influence, reputation and identity in an information community.
-To the best of our knowledge, there currently does not exist a formal model that is able to explain how, and whether, these concepts are linked.
-Being able to formally study influence, reputation and identity in an information community is one of the main motivation behind developing the proposed model, as we believe that this could have a major impact on the formal understanding of social networks, and lead to more efficient algorithms for analyzing social networks, and communities in social networks. \end{enumerate}
+In summary, the contributions of the paper are as follows.
+We propose a mathematical model to study information communities that is simple enough to allow a formal analysis.
+In particular, using a game-theoretic framework, we characterize the community structure that arises under a Nash equilibrium.
+Furthermore, the model is able to capture important microscopic properties of information communities that have been observed in real-life social networks, such as for example the structure of content production in information communities.

+Whereas this paper focuses on the analysis of the proposed model, there are several possible extension, as well as applications of the model to study additional properties of information networks such as content filtering and dissemination, as well as the connectivity structure within an information community.
+We discuss this research directions in more details in Section~\ref{section:conclusions}.